 Evidence at the Official Enquiry showed that the work of priming the lethal mines was being carried out in a hurry and by untrained personnel, although it was believed that there may have been a fault in the primer of one of the mines.
 Most of the dead are commemorated on Naval Memorials at Portsmouth, Plymouth and Chatham, but seventeen are – like the casualties from HMS Bulwark – buried at Gillingham (Woodlands) Cemetery, including Bertie Clary, a 'Hired Skilled Labourer' (and a civilian employee of HM Dockyard) who is nevertheless commemorated by the CWGC.

 Yet another internal explosion caused the loss of a Royal Naval vessel within a few months.
-HMS Natal was at Cromarty Firth, with a number of civilians on board
+On 30 December 1915 HMS Natal was at Cromarty Firth, with a number of civilians on board

 Above: HMS Natal

-A number of the Natal’s 700 strong crew were on shore watching a football match, but most of her officers and men were on board; they had been joined by a small part of civilians, who – at the invitation of the captain – had come on board to watch a film.
+Although a number of the Natal’s 700 strong crew were on shore watching a football match, most of her officers and men were on board; they had been joined by a small part of civilians, who – at the invitation of the captain – had come on board to watch a film.
 At 3.25pm a number of explosions racked the stern of the ship.

 On this occasion there was a much larger number of survivors, perhaps as many as 300.
 The five minutes it took for her to capsize was probably crucial in allowing this many to escape.
 However, losses were still heavy, with up to 420 being killed.
 Of the 407 officers and men from HMS Natal commemorated by the CWGC, nine named casualties (plus one unidentified fatality) are buried at Rosskeen Parish Churchyard Extensions with a further eight buried at Cromarty Cemetery.